 The Trigger notice was not “shotgun” and Sony’s purchase option was a credit support and more an obligation than a right.
 Media never divulged the reason why Sony/ATV had such a huge corporate debt, and how revenues were being distributed.
 Yet these documents have never been “sealed”.
 They were accessible to journalists.
 Does it mean that investigative journalism no longer exists, or that MEDIA lives on financial connivances with the corporations?

-Rummaging through the old Michael Jackson financial lawsuits, forgotten in the depths of the court archives, revealing documents have been found, clearing out most of the inconsistencies appeared in the news concerning Michael Jackson financial problems.
+Rummaging through the old Michael Jackson financial lawsuits -forgotten in the depths of the court archives- there were revealing documents, clearing out most of the inconsistencies appeared in the news concerning Michael Jackson financial problems.

 Since no party retrieved the documents, the sealed records were destroyed on 13/10/2011.
-What the reader see on this blog is material that was available to the press since then.
+What the reader sees on this blog is material available to the press since then.
 Maybe only one-tenth of it was divulged.
-Few headlines after the closing of the lawsuit, mostly due to MJ press release released through his PR people.
+Few headlines after the closing of the lawsuit, due to Michael Jackson words released through his PR people.

-It confirms that investigative journalism no longer exists, that MEDIA lives on financial connivances with the corporations and don’t check the sources.
-Actually, inside these documents, there is enough material to overturn the news on Michael’s financial problems and the key for understanding Michael Jackson’s words when he was telling us: “They want my catalog” “…. there is a big fight for it”.
-On too many occasions he addressed these issues.
+It confirms that investigative journalism no longer exists that MEDIA lives on financial connivances with the corporations and don’t check the sources.
+Inside these documents, there is enough material to overturn the news on Michael’s financial problems and the key for understanding Michael Jackson’s words when he was telling us: “They want my catalog…. there is a big fight for it”.
+Frequently he addressed these issues.

 The testimony of Mr. Daniel Groppel – then Managing Director of Fortress Corporation – while reviewing an exhibit related to the Prescient lawsuit, was an enlightening reading.

-The document was nothing less than a negotiation that took place toward the end of December 2005, when MJ’s team asked for an extension of time in order to stop the payment due to Bank of America and owned by Fortress Investment.
+The document was nothing less than a negotiation that took place toward the end of December 2005 when MJ’s team asked for an extension of time to stop the payment due to Bank of America then purchased by Fortress Investment.